rsantet/Optimal_Overdamped_Langevin_Diffusion_Python/README.md

 ## Files

 The repository contains:
-- main.py: the optimization algorithm.
+- main.py: the optimization algorithm
-- potentials.py: examples of one-dimensional potentials (minus log of target measure).
+- potentials.py: examples of one-dimensional potentials (minus log of target measure)
 - plot_optimized_diffusion.py: plot the optimized diffusion obtain from the main.py script

 ## TODO
 - Propose RWMH and MALA algorithms where the optimal diffusion computed with main.py can be used as parameter.
-Propose a visualization of the effect of the optimal diffusion in MCMC sampling algorithm.
+Propose a visualization of the effect of the optimal diffusion in MCMC sampling algorithm
 - Propose a visualization of the behaviour of the optimal diffusion in the asymptotic regime of periodic homogenization
-- Add a comparison with smooth-min approach with analytic gradient formula.
+- Add a comparison with smooth-min approach with analytic gradient formula